jimbrig/github-issue-table/README.md

 - Built with flexdashboard R package
 - Issues are discovered, pulled in, and parsed using the Github API in conjunction with the `gh` R package.
-- Published via githubpages
+- Published via githubpages and a github action workflow file to my custom domain at <github-issue-table.jimbrig.com>.
-  - [ ] TODO: Add custom domain: `jimbrig.com`

 ## Personal Issues